-Five make-or-break priorities for creative operations leaders in 2022
+Here are five make-or-break priorities for creative ops leaders in 2022.

 1. Seize the omnichannel opportunity to power revenue and growth